-The Chief Officers and Child Protection Committees of North and South Lanarkshire Council's are the driving force for ensuring that agencies individually and collectively work to protect children and young people as effectively as possible.
+The Chief Officers and Child Protection Committee are the driving force for ensuring that agencies individually and collectively work to protect children and young people as effectively as possible.

-The Council has a duty in law to report suspicions that a child has been abused or is at risk of harm, in terms of the Children (Scotland) Act 1995.
+The Council has a duty in law to report any suspicions that a child has been abused or is at risk of harm, abuse or neglect.
 Therefore, Council staff have a professional and contractual obligation to report concerns to the head of establishment or the child protection coordinator immediately.